 Chateau Phelan Segur, Vineyards, Terroir, Grapes, Winemaking

 The 70 hectare vineyard of Chateau Phelan Segur has a terroir of gravel, sand and clay based soils.
 The vineyards are planted to 58% Cabernet Sauvignon and 39% Merlot, 1.5% Cabernet Franc and 1.5% Petit Verdot.
 On average the vines are close to 35 years of age.
 However, they have old vines, some of which are at least 70 years of age.
 The vineyard is planted to a density of 8,500 vines per hectare.
 The vines are primarily in three locations.
 8 hectares of vines are planted close to the chateau.
 A larger portion of vines are located not far from Chateau Calon Segur.
 However, their best terroir, which is also their largest holding is situated quite close to Chateau Montrose.
 They have slopes and hills that reach 30 meters in elevation.
-The vineyard can be divided into 4 blocks, and further subdivided into close to 70 different parcels.
+The vineyard can be divided into 4 large blocks, and those can be further subdivided into close to 70 different parcels.

 A major portion of the Phelan Segur vineyards are located not that far from Chateau Montrose.
 In fact, in 2010, Chateau Phelan Segur sold 22 hectares of their vineyards to their neighbor, Chateau Montrose.
 That purchase decreased their vineyards from 90 hectares to 68 hectares.
 At the time, the price of 900,000 Euros per hectare was the highest price paid for vineyard land in St. Estephe.
 Chateau Phelan Segur underwent extensive renovations in their wine making facilities and cellars that were completed in 2011.
 At the time, they moved to newer, smaller, 115 hectoliter, stainless steel fermentation vats that allow for more precise vinification on a parcel by parcel basis.
 Michel Rolland is the consultant.